phac-nml/irida/UPGRADING.md

 0.12.0 to 0.13.0
 ----------------
+* You may now configure the number of threads to be used for file processing on the web server.
+These threads perform tasks such as unzipping files and running FastQC.
+The following configuration keys can be set in `/etc/irida/irida.conf` (default values displayed): file.processing.core.size=4 file.processing.max.size=8 file.processing.queue.capacity=256
-* No special upgrade steps required, just deploy the new `war` file.
+* Deploy the new `war` file.

 0.11.0 to 0.12.0
 ----------------